RodriBus/Contentful.Statiq/README.md

 - Or search for Contentful.Statiq through the NuGet Package Manager in Visual Studio.

 ### (Optional) Generate your content type models
-If you want to auto-generate classes representing your Contentful space Content-Type definitions, you may want to check out the Contentful [dotnet-models-creator-cli](https://github.com/contentful/dotnet-models-creator-cli).
+If you want to auto-generate classes representing your Contentful space Content-Type definitions, you may want to check out the [RodriBus/Contentful.ModelGenerator.Cli](https://github.com/RodriBus/Contentful.ModelGenerator.Cli) project or the [Contentful/dotnet-models-creator-cli](https://github.com/contentful/dotnet-models-creator-cli) project.

 ## Usage
 With the package installed you can now use the Contentful module in a Statiq pipeline to retrieve some content.